38. Count and Say

 • countAndSay(n) is the run-length encoding of countAndSay(n - 1).

-Run-length encoding (RLE) is a string compression method that works by replacing consecutive identical characters (repeated 2 or more times) with the concatenation of the character and the number marking the count of the characters (length of the run).
-For example, to compress the string "3322251" we replace "33" with "23", replace "222" with "32", replace "5" with "15" and replace "1" with "11".
+Run-length encoding (RLE) is a string compression method that works by replacing each maximal group of consecutive identical characters with the concatenation of the length of the group followed by the character itself.
+For example, to compress the string "3322251" we replace "33" with "23", replace "222" with "32", replace "5" with "15", and replace "1" with "11".
 Thus the compressed string becomes "23321511".

 Given a positive integer n, return the nth element of the count-and-say sequence.